KxSystems/docs-v1/docs/dashboards/datagrid.md

 When checked, the selected column will remain in the Data Grid if the selected column variable is removed from the query.
 A User Defined query is effectively a 'lock' on the column

 !!!
+Warning "_User Defined_ checked for missing _Data Source_ variable"
-Tip "If the User Defined column variable is missing in the query, the User Defined column will show as an empty column in the Data Grid."
+    The User Defined column will show as an empty column in the Data Grid if the User Defined column variable is missing in the query.

 **Data Field Name**

-Data Field Name

 ![Screenshot](img/datafieldname.jpg)

-When using a wildcard, all dynamic columns derived from a query will use the wildcard column format.
-The wildcard can be used in conjunction with text headers; e.g. bid* for bid, and bid_update
+Dynamic columns derived from a query should use a wildcard in the _Data Field_ to share configurations.
+The wildcard can be used in conjunction with text headers; e.g. bid* will pickup _bid_ and _bid_update_

-The Data Field Name is selected from data columns in the Data Source query.
+The _Data Field Name_ is selecting from data columns in the <a href="#data-source">Data Source</a>.

-Additional columns can be added, including wildcard columns.
 If wildcard is used, any non-defined columns will adopt the column specifications of the wildcard column; e.g. data alignment, decimal precision etc.

 ![Screenshot](img/newcolumnadd.jpg)